-With our Everest Base Camp trek just over 6 months away, Ash and I thought we should start getting in some training, not only to get our fitness up, but also to try out our gear to make sure everything is comfortable.
+With our Everest Base Camp trek just over 6 months away, we thought we should start getting in some training, not only to get our fitness up, but also to try out our gear to make sure everything is comfortable.
 To really get a feel for what we’ll be doing on the Everest trek, we filled up our water bladders and loaded them into our backpacks, along with what we thought would be a typical load to take in our day packs on the Everest trek (extra clothing layers, rain jacket, toiletries, journal, camera, etc).

-We decided to start out small, given we haven’t done much hiking at all before (I don’t think walking around the city while shopping counts!), so we drove about 45 minutes out of the city to the Dandenong Ranges National Park.
+We decided to start out small, given we haven’t done much hiking at all before (we don’t think walking around the city while shopping counts!), so we drove about 45 minutes out of the city to the Dandenong Ranges National Park.
 Our walk started out along Lloyds Track in the Sherbrooke Forest, from the Mount Dandenong Tourist Road just near the CFA (Country Fire Authority) building.

 Trying to be as quiet as possible and peering into the undergrowth in the hopes of seeing some wildlife, we wound our way around the tracks.
 It was probably a futile exercise, as there were heaps of other people in the forest, but we tried!
-We did see a weird orange land yabby (which I originally thought was a scorpion from a distance) that freaked me out a bit as I’d never seen anything like it, and various birds such as kookaburras and crimson rosellas.
+We did see a weird orange land yabby (which we originally thought was a scorpion from a distance) that freaked me out a bit as We’d never seen anything like it, and various birds such as kookaburras and crimson rosellas.

 It was really nice weather, a little overcast, but mild and still.
 There was a lovely cool humidity in the lusher rainforest areas of the walk, which dropped when the rainforest opened up to majestic old eucalypts as far as the eye could see.
 Sounds of birds twittering merrily was the soundtrack to our boots crunching along the paths, punctuated every now and then by the hearty laugh of the many kookaburras in the forest.

-Not quite finished with our walk yet, and with my feet feeling a little better, we kept moving away from where we had started, winding our way through the forest.
-We ended up coming out near the road at Grants Picnic Ground, where we utilised the facilities and then decided to start making our way back to the car.
+Not quite finished with our walk yet, and with our feet feeling a little better, we kept moving away from where we had started, winding our way through the forest.
+We ended up coming out near the road at Grants Picnic Ground, where we utilized the facilities and then decided to start making our way back to the car.
 We did underestimate how far from the car we had actually walked, figuring we were only about 10 minutes away with the way we had looped around.

 Around 45 minutes or so of walking along the road, with each of regularly thinking that we could see the CFA building “just up there”, starting to wonder if we were going the right way, and me trying to look where we were on Google maps, we were both super excited to finally reach the car!
 We then headed home for a celebratory beer to commemorate our first training hike, me vowing to buy new boots all the way!